 To explain further, where a taxable person effects inter-State barter transaction (supply)or inter-State warranty contract (supply), he will not be eligible to opt for composition scheme.

-Restriction on manufacture of notified goods: The person should not be a manufacturer of certain goods as are notified in this regard.
-However, there is no restriction in case the person is engaged in trading of such goods.
+- Restriction on supply of notified goods: The person should not be a manufacturer of certain goods as are notified in this regard.

-Not entitled to input tax credit: Taxable person under this scheme will not be eligible to claim any input tax credits.
-However, if the taxable person becomes ineligible to remain under composition scheme, that person will become entitled to take input tax in respect of inputs held in stock (as inputs, contained in semi-finished or finished goods) on the day immediately preceding the date from which he becomes liable to pay tax.
+- Not entitled to input tax credit: Taxable person under this scheme will not be eligible to claim any input tax credits.
+However, if the taxable person becomes ineligible to pay tax under composition scheme, that person will become entitled to take input tax in respect of inputs held in stock (as inputs, contained in semi-finished or finished goods) on the day immediately preceding the date from which he becomes liable to pay tax under the regular scheme.

 Where the proper officer has reasons to believe that the taxable person was not eligible to the composition scheme, the proper officer may cancel the permission and demand the following: